rsutton1/vim-config/README.md

 # vim-config
-Contains scripts to setup vim and tmux with the Rob Sutton preferred configuration on a new machine.
+This repo contains scripts to configure vim and tmux with my preferred configuration.

 The scripts in this repo assume you already have vim or tmux installed.

-These scripts simply configure the tool.
+These scripts are [idempotent](http://stackoverflow.com/a/1077421).
+This means if the configuration ever gets into a weird state, you can simply rerun these scripts to start over.

 ## How to use it